tvmlabs/tvm-sdk/tvm_cli/README.md

 - 2) Extract tvc from the generated Account state.

 1) Use contract deployer (address in mainnet: `0:51616debd4296a4598530d57c10a630db6dc677ecbe1500acaefcfdb9c596c64`) to deploy the extracted tvc to the frozen account.
-Send 1 ton to its address and then run its `deploy` method.
+Send 1 VMSHELL to its address and then run its `deploy` method.

 Example: